U.S. senators concerned about Chinese access to intellectual property

 “Chinese cyber espionage and cyber attack capabilities will continue to support China’s national security and economic priorities,” said Dan Coats, the director of national intelligence.

+“If even the United States thinks it is surrounded by threats, what should other countries do?”
+Geng told reporters.

+“I don’t know where the United States’ sense of insecurity comes from.
+But I want to emphasize that in this world there is no such thing as absolute security.
+One country’s security can’t be put before another country’s security.”

-Reporting by Patricia Zengerle and Doina Chiacu; Editing by Frances Kerry, Rosalba O'Brien and Susan Thomas
+Reporting by Patricia Zengerle and Doina Chiacu; Additional reporting by Michael Martina in BEIJING; Editing by Frances Kerry, Rosalba O'Brien, Susan Thomas & Simon Cameron-Moore